 One good thing about the holiday season is that the content your customers love the rest of the year still works.

 This means you don’t have to have a ridiculous deal or a blockbuster giveaway to get people excited about your holiday promotion.

 Here are four tips for creating an engaging holiday promotion.

 - Use photos: Photos drive BIG engagement — the engagement rate of photos on Facebook is higher than video, text, and shared links.
 Snap a picture at your shop or of your staff preparing for the holidays and share it with your fans and followers.

 - Use video: Have a smartphone?
 Shoot a quick video to post on Instagram.
 Whether it’s a product demo, customer testimonial, or just a look behind the scenes, videos are a great way to engage your customers this holiday season.

-- Showcase reviews: One study found that 97% of people read reviews for local businesses.
-Include relevant reviews, feedback, ratings, and quotes in your next email newsletter or share a link to your business’ Yelp page on your other social networks.
+- Showcase reviews: One study found that 93% of customers read online reviews before buying a product.
+Include relevant reviews, feedback, ratings, and quotes in your next email newsletter, or share a link to your business’s Yelp page on your other social networks.

 - Ask questions: Sometimes all it takes to get people engaging with your content is asking them what’s on their mind.
 Asking questions lets your customers know you’re listening and shows you’re interested in a lot more than just making a sale.

 Tip: Consider using a “fill in the blank” on Facebook, instead of the typical question.
 Phrasing a statement like: “This Holiday Season I’m Most Excited About [BLANK]” and then asking fans to fill in the blank.
 It’s a great way to boost real engagement.

 This year, spread the holiday spirit, and your holiday promotion, by leveraging the power of word-of-mouth marketing on social media, and in your email newsletter.